-- Put a 6- to 8-quart heavy covered pot (cast iron, enamel, Pyrex or ceramic) in oven as it heats.
+- Put a 6- to 8-quart heavy covered pot (cast iron, enamel, Pyrex or ceramic) lined with parchment paper in oven as it heats.
 When dough is ready, carefully remove pot from oven.

 - Slide your hand under towel and turn dough over into pot, seam side up; it may look like a mess, but that is O.K.

 - Shake pan once or twice if dough is unevenly distributed; it will straighten out as it bakes.

 - Cover with lid and bake 30 minutes, then remove lid and bake another 15 to 30 minutes, until loaf is beautifully browned.

 - Cool on a rack